YouCannotBurnMyShadow/subzero/README.md

 The goal of subzero is to allow simple and rapid deployment of [frozen][1] Python applications with minimal additional effort and developer time.
-In contrast to other solutions, subzero's philosophy is that having a working application, quickly is more important than optimizing for size or other factors and that generating your end product (be it and MSI, or other installer) should take only a few minutes to set up.
+In contrast to other solutions, subzero's philosophy is that having a working application, quickly is more important than optimizing for size or other factors and that generating your end product (be it an MSI, or other installer) should take only a few minutes to set up.
 Subzero builds on the extensive development work of other projects, and doesn't re-invent the wheel.
 Rather, it ties everything together in a simple and intuitive manner.

-## How do I install it?

-    pip install subzero

 ## How do I use it?